Fernap/UberASMTool/assets/readme.txt

 !Use255SpritesPerLevel = 1

-to the file "other/macro_library.asm" immediately after the if/else/endif which sets it.
-Note that the sprite load table defines in versions of UberASM prior to 2.0 simply didn't account for the remap possibility, and would have likely failed in this case anyway.
+to the your macro library file ("other/macro_library.asm" by default).
+Note that the sprite load table defines in versions of UberASM Tool prior to 2.0 simply didn't account for the remap possibility, and would have likely failed in this case anyway.